python/cpython/Doc/library/carbon.rst

    :deprecated:

-This module is only fully available on MacOS9 and earlier under classic PPC MacPython.
+This module is only fully available on Mac OS 9 and earlier under classic PPC MacPython.
 Very limited functionality is available under Carbon MacPython.

 .. index:: single: Scrap Manager